marius-m/mmblog-content/md/8Engineering n managing/Not-so-interview-questions.md

 # Architecture

+Not much here 🤷

 -   [(Blog) MVC, MVP, MVVM comaprement](https://academy.realm.io/posts/eric-maxwell-mvc-mvp-and-mvvm-on-android/)

 # Questions <code>[7/21]</code>

+A very good and interesting list to know.
+However, as statet before, not entirely a good list to go through, when trying to &ldquo;get a feel&rdquo; how much experience a candidate has.

+One idea where these questions would definitely work out, is probably, if the candidate is really good.
+Then these are excellent questions to &ldquo;press&rdquo; a bit.

 -   [X] Exception types in java
     -   Checked Exceptions